(Last updated: July 21, 2022 )

-- Book things (hotel, motorbike, etc.) beforehand when you’re still in Hanoi so as not to become too shocked by the effects of language barrier.
+- Book things (hotel, motorbike, etc.) beforehand when you’re still in Hanoi so as not to avoid language barriers.
 Find someone who can speak Vietnamese to help you with the booking.

 - Bring a list of essential Vietnamese phrases to communicate with locals (eg. How much is this?
 What time does the bus leave?
 Etc.)

 - Bring along your passport!
 Foreigners occasionally get their identity checked when traveling near Vietnam’s border.

 - Foreigners are also required to apply for a permit when traveling to Ha Giang.
 The cost is VND 230,000.
 The staff at your hotel in Ha Giang can help you arrange this.
 Otherwise, you can visit the immigration office in Ha Giang city (415A Tran Phu St.) to sort it out by yourself.

 - A first-aid kit will also come in handy.